Marsdevelopers/Cropsec101-prototype/README.md

 # Cropsec101-prototype
 This contains prototype phase code base of hardware and software.
+In the end you can see images of our MVP prototype

 # Arduino:
 This folder contains code for arduino and esp32 of the hardware section: